GfSE/SAF-Specification/stereotypes.md

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/dev/developing-saf/concept/concepts.md#Claimable Item'>Claimable Item</A><BR><BR><BR>Claimable Item A claim, argument, and evidence are all types of the abstract concept of a claimable item.
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Claimable Item'>Claimable Item</A><BR><BR><BR>Claimable Item: A claim, argument, and evidence are all types of the abstract concept of a claimable item.
 This allows a counter-claim to be made about any type of claimable item and a claim to support any type of claimable item.<BR><BR><BR>Usage in Viewpoints:<BR></html>

 ### Realizes
 [Claimable Item](developing-saf/concept/concepts.md#Claimable-Item)<BR><BR>A claim, argument, and evidence are all types of the abstract concept of a claimable item.
 This allows a counter-claim to be made about any type of claimable item and a claim to support any type of claimable item.<BR>